IRP-TU-BS/pyctr/README.md

 - Make the package available on PyPI
 - Extend to dynamic models

-This summary provides a concise overview of the PyCtr package, including installation instructions, basic usage of the models, and visualization techniques.
 For detailed documentation, refer to the project's documentation generated via `make html` in the `doc` folder.